chengscott/np2018_project2_demo_sample/README.md

 6. The output order of the command "ls" might be different, we will try to avoid this situation during demo.

 7. To make it easier to demo, you can print IP/Port as CGILAB/511 for the command "who".
-However, you still need to know how to retrieve the ip and port.
+However, you still need to know how to retrieve the ip and port of each client.

 ---